ENCCS/performance-programming/content/tuning.rst

    management) that scales as :math:`n^2` or better while the work in the innermost loop scales as :math:`n^3`.

-   On the other hand, all reuse distances increase when ``n`` grows so we get worse locality and more cache misses.
+   On the other hand, all reuse distances increase when the matrix size grows so we get worse locality and more cache misses.
 The effect is noticable but not dramatic;
    the L3 bandwidth is
    sufficient to feed the execution unit while the hardware prefetch mitigates the latency problems.

-   With the innermost loop execution a vector ``fma`` of length 4 per cycle and cycles per ``fma`` down to some 0.54 for ``n == 150``, we see that we execute each inner loop iteration in just above two cycles.
+   ..
+With the innermost loop execution a vector ``fma`` of length 4 per cycle and
+      cycles per ``fma`` down to some 0.54 for ``n == 150``, we see that we execute each inner loop iteration in just above two cycles.
 Given that we have six instructions in the loop, we run at almost three instructions per cycle.

+   Using ``perf stat`` we can see that we have a bit over three instructions per cycle for size 100 (fits in L2) and around 2.5 for size 200 (fits in L3).

 We are now a factor of four to five above the ideal performance and we execute at about three instructions per cycle out of the theoretical maximum of four, so